Publishing Plugins to the Gradle Plugin Portal

 }

-As an example consider the configuration for the GradleTest plugin, which is already published to the Gradle Plugin Portal.
+For example, consider the configuration for the GradleTest plugin, already published to the Gradle Plugin Portal.

 gradlePlugin {